More on the subject:

 Ironically, the delay to 2020 will place the ExoMars in the same launch window as NASA's brand-new rover bound to the Red Planet.
 A modified version of the Mars Science Laboratory, MSL, Curiosity rover is expected to carry the so-called "caching" device, which will store Martian soil samples for the subsequent return to Earth.

 Launches to Mars are possible roughly every two years.
 The 2018 launch window (like the window of 2003, 15 years earlier) allowed maximum payload to be sent to Mars.
-As a result, the delay of ExoMars to 2020 might require some mass-saving cuts within its hardware.
+As a result, the delay of ExoMars to 2020 could require some mass-saving cuts within its hardware.

 While engineers were tackling technical challenges, the overall cost of the ExoMars program continued to climb beyond the available limit of 1 billion Euros.
 Even before 2014, estimates showed that the price tag for the ExoMars mission would increase from around 950 million to some 1.2 billion Euros.
 However this year, industry insiders speculated that the price could go as high as 1.5 billion.
 As of mid-2014, it was still unclear whether the ESA would be able to close this widening funding gap.
-ESA is currently preparing to apply for extra funding, however the year-end ministerial conference, which traditionally approves European space budgets, did not put ExoMars on the agenda.
+At the time, ESA was preparing to apply for extra funding, however the year-end ministerial conference, which traditionally approves European space budgets, did not put ExoMars on the agenda.
 As a result, issues with ExoMars funding would have to be resolved during consultations leading to the ministerial meeting.
 Failure to find additional cash could lead to the complete cancellation of the project, sources familiar with the matter said.

 The ExoMars project is led by the Italian Space Agency, ASI, with significant contributions from Russia, France, Germany, US and the UK.